101100/lsm303-rx/README.md

 - `magMax`: Expected maximum values for the compass module.
 This is used with `magMin` to calculate an offset (by averaging the values).
 This will be ignored if `magOffset` is given.
+- `debug`: If truthy, debugging to the console will be enabled.

 ## Available streams